 Sam is describing a higher than normal rate of inflation.
 Prices are rising fast, and consumers are unable to purchase the same amount of goods and services with the same number of dollars they used for similar purchases in the recent past.
 Deflation is falling prices.
 In this latter environment, consumers can purchase more with less money.

-AACSB: Reflective Thinking Blooms: Apply Learning Goal: 02-05 Describe the economic system of the United States; including the significance of key economic indicators (especially GDP); productivity; and the business cycle.
-Level of Learning: 3 Application of principles Topic: Key Economic Indicators
+AACSB: Reflective Thinking Blooms: Application Learning Goal: 02-5 Level of Learning 3: Application of principles Nickels - Chapter 02 #141 Topic: Key Economic Indicators